oermenz/midihub/README.md

 ## 🚀 Setup Instructions

+IMPORTANT:  Change "User=oermens" to your own username (standard=pi) in both .service files
+            after cloning the repository and before running the setup or else it will fail.

 1. **Update and install**

 ```bash
 sudo apt update -y && sudo apt upgrade -y
 sudo apt install git -y
 ```

-## IMPORTANT:  Change "User=oermens" to your username (usually Pi) in both .service files
-               after cloning the repository and before running the setup else it will fail.

 2. **Download and run setup**